 Preferably made of stainless steel, this is the pot you’ll use to boil your ingredients.
-While a five-gallon stock pot is standard, you can use a smaller pot if you’ll be making smaller batches of brew.
+While a five-gallon stockpot is standard, you can use a smaller pot if you’ll be making smaller batches of brew.

 Often called a carboy, you'll need this for the fermentation process.
-The carboy should be the same size as your stock pot.
+The carboy should be the same size as your stockpot.
 Carboys have an airlock that allows excess CO2 produced during fermentation to escape.
 A stopper secures the airlock.

 You’ll use this to stir the ingredients as they boil, so make sure it's long enough to reach the bottom of your stockpot.

 You’ll use this to siphon the beer out of the fermenting bucket and into the bottling bucket once your beer is ready to bottle.